Car Insurance When Moving States: Timeline, Requirements & What Changes

 Should I shop for a new insurance provider or just update my existing policy when moving?

 It's worth doing both — check with your current insurer first to see if they operate in your new state and what rate they'd offer, then compare that against at least 3 to 5 competing quotes.
 Regional insurers often have very competitive rates in their home states that national carriers can't match.
-Moving is one of the best opportunities to reassess your coverage and potentially save hundreds of dollars annually.
-Don't just default to your current provider without shopping around first.
+Moving is also one of the best times to reassess your coverage needs given the significant state minimum increases in 2025–2026.
+Don't default to your current provider without shopping around first — data shows drivers who switch save a median of $461 per year.
+If you're concerned about your options in a specific state, also check whether insurers are exiting your new state's market before committing.

 Compare Car Insurance Rates in Ohio